 “After treating a child, I follow up with home visits within 48 hours,” says Diomede.
 “If the situation worsens, the child is referred to a health center.”

 As he cares for children and earns their mothers’ trust, Diomede looks back at how far his community has come in addressing health concerns.

 “Some years ago, people here visited traditional healers, which led to more deaths that could have been avoided,” he says.

 Though the community has started seeking different forms of treatment, Diomede faces obstacles.

 Recurrent shortages of drugs and medical supplies make treating patients difficult.
 “I sometimes spend weeks with an empty store, and this affects my patients,” Diomede says.

 Young children are more likely than adults to suffer severe effects from malaria, including seizures, coma, and death.
-Out of the 438,000 deaths attributed to malaria in 2015, 69 percent of those who lost their lives were children under age 5, according to the World Health Organization.
+Out of the 438,000 deaths attributed to malaria in 2015, 69% of those who lost their lives were children under age 5, according to the World Health Organization.